1973 International Seven-a-side Tournament: Summary

 The teams put forward by the various nations featured many names with test-status fifteen-aside careers.
 The Scottish side had a number of sevens specialists, many from the Gala club that itself had for a number of years previous had an excellent run of form.
 The three Browns, all unrelated, Frame and Gill all from the Gala club joined a former Galalean in Stan Davidson and Colin Telfer, as the main Scottish side.
 Another Gala player, Nairn MacEwan, was on the bench for the President's VII.
-In the group stages, the tournament had a huge upset when a star-studded Welsh team including Gareth Edwards, Gerald Davies, Phil Bennett, and JPR Williams were beaten by an England side that included a number of Loughborough Colleges students.
+In the group stages, the tournament had a huge upset when a star-studded Welsh team including Gareth Edwards, Gerald Davies, Phil Bennett, and J. P. R. Williams were beaten by an England side that included a number of Loughborough Colleges students.

 The groups were dominated by Ireland and England who both emerged with a perfect 3 wins out of 3.
 The final was an extremely close affair and Ireland missed out on the title by the smallest of rugby margins.
 In injury time, Ireland were leading 18-16 and were in the England 22.
 Fergus Slattery needed only to hold on to the ball to preserve this lead but instead let loose an errant pass, which was intercepted and the England full international winger, Keith Fielding, was able to run in the long try.
 The England side was a strong one, with all players to be full internationals.
 Loughborough Colleges' Fran Cotton was the captain and in the final both Keith Fielding and Andy Ripley scored.
 Mike Gibson, of Ireland, was selected the tournament's outstanding player.